 Read => 4, Write => 8, Sync => 16);

 An array can be indexed by such a type.
 Ada does not prescribe the implementation model for arrays indexed by an enumeration type with non-contiguous values.
 Two options exist: Either the array is represented “with holes” and indexed by the values of the enumeration type, or the array is represented contiguously and indexed by the position of the enumeration value rather than the value itself.
-In the former case, the vulnerability described in subclause 6.5 of ISO/IEC 24772-1:2022 exists only if unsafe programming is applied to access the array or its components outside of (?) the protection of the type system.
+In the former case, the vulnerability described in of ISO/IEC 24772-1:2024 6.5 exists only if unsafe programming is applied to access the array or its components outside of (?) the protection of the type system.
 Within the type system, the semantics are well defined and safe.
 The vulnerability of unexpected but well-defined program behaviour upon extending an enumeration type exists in Ada.
 In particular, subranges or others choices in aggregates and case statements are susceptible to unintentionally capturing newly added enumeration values.

 6.5.2 Avoidance mechanisms for language users

-Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can:
+To avoid the vulnerability or mitigate its ill effects Ada software developers can:

-Apply the mitigation mechanisms of subclause 6.5.5 of ISO/IEC 24772-1:2022;
+Apply the avoidance mechanisms of ISO/IEC 24772-1:2024 6.5.5;

 Avoid use the others choice for case statements and aggregates;